samuelodumu/AchieveIt/README.md

 - Samuel Odumu [Github](https://github.com/samuelodumu) / [Email](themainsamuel@gmail.com)

 ## Contributing
 I welcome contributions to AchieveIt!
 If you'd like to contribute, fork this repository, create a new branch, and submit a pull request with your changes.
+If it is merged, it your name will be added to the list of authors.

 ## License
-HealthPixel is licensed under the MIT License.
+AchieveIt is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Contact
 For questions or support, please open an issue on GitHub or contact me at my email.